light-tech/ROS2-On-iOS/README.md

 After extracting the archives with `tar xzf` and move the resulting `ros2_macOS` to where you want (I usually rename it to `ros2` and move it inside `~/usr` in my home folder along with the other Linux-based software), you need to **fix hardcoded paths** to match YOUR system as `colcon` (or maybe CMake) unfortunately hardcoded a lot of paths (mostly concerning Python-based stuffs) in generated files such as CMake and package config files.

- *  To do that, run our script `fix_hardcoded_paths.sh` and you will be prompt with the relevant information.
+ *  To do that, run our script `fix_hardcoded_paths.sh` and you will be prompted with the relevant information.
  *  The script is not exhaustive so you will need to manually fix the path such as the path to `python3` in `bin/ros2` so you can run `ros2` command line such as `ros2 launch` and `ros2 topic list`.

-Next, add this to your `.zshrc`
+Next, add this to your `.zshrc` (appropriate modification required)
 ```shell
 activateROS2() {
     # So that ros2 can find the Python framework that you installed yourself.